adeich/adeich.github.io/_posts/2019-08-10-estimating-pi-with-random-numbers.md

 ### Generating a dataset for predicting confidence intervals

 Say we didn't actually know the value of $$\pi$$.
-Let's generate a dataset of relatively small sample size and estimate some confidence intervals, using our (secret) knowledge of the true value of $$\pi$$ as a reality check:
+Let's generate a dataset of relatively small sample size and estimate some confidence intervals, using our (secret) knowledge of the true value of $$\pi$$ as a reality check.

 ~~~ python
 n, N = 100, 1000